4 Vesta: Physical characteristics

 Vesta is the second most massive body in the asteroid belt, although it is only 28% as massive as Ceres, the most massive body.
-Vesta is however the most massive body that formed in the asteroid belt, as Ceres is believed to have formed between Jupiter and Saturn.
+Vesta is, however, the most massive body that formed in the asteroid belt, as Ceres is believed to have formed between Jupiter and Saturn.
 Vesta's density is lower than those of the four terrestrial planets but is higher than those of most asteroids, as well as all of the moons in the Solar System except Io.
 Vesta's surface area is about the same as the land area of Pakistan, Venezuela, Tanzania, or Nigeria; slightly under 900000 km2.
-It has a differentiated interior.
-Vesta is only slightly larger (525.4±0.2 km) than 2 Pallas (512±3 km) in volume, but is about 25% more massive.
+It has an only partially differentiated interior.
+Vesta is only slightly larger (525.4±0.2 km) than 2 Pallas (512±3 km) in mean diameter, but is about 25% more massive.

 Vesta's shape is close to a gravitationally relaxed oblate spheroid, but the large concavity and protrusion at the southern pole (see 'Surface features' below) combined with a mass less than 5×10^20 kg precluded Vesta from automatically being considered a dwarf planet under International Astronomical Union (IAU) Resolution XXVI 5.
 A 2012 analysis of Vesta's shape and gravity field using data gathered by the Dawn spacecraft has shown that Vesta is currently not in hydrostatic equilibrium.

 Temperatures on the surface have been estimated to lie between about −20 C with the Sun overhead, dropping to about −190 C at the winter pole.
 Typical daytime and nighttime temperatures are −60 C and −130 C, respectively.
 This estimate is for 6 May 1996, very close to perihelion, although details vary somewhat with the seasons.